florentpoujol/smol/README.md

 **Lean**

 We believe that when building a resilient modern application, we should strive to reduce to a minimum
-- the dependencies to third-party Composer packages
+- the dependencies to third-party Composer packages and non-core PHP extensions
 - the total amount of code that the application has (including dependencies)
 - the amount of code that actually run, that the number of methods calls and object instanciation is a metric that matter